mxcd/updater/docs/variable-substitution.md

 ## SOPS Integration

+The updater uses the official SOPS Go library (`github.com/getsops/sops/v3`) for decrypting encrypted configuration files.
+This provides native integration with all SOPS features.

 ### What is SOPS?

-[SOPS](https://github.com/mozilla/sops) (Secrets OPerationS) is an encryption tool that encrypts YAML, JSON, and other file formats while keeping the structure readable.
+[SOPS](https://github.com/getsops/sops) (Secrets OPerationS) is an encryption tool that encrypts YAML, JSON, and other file formats while keeping the structure readable.
 It supports multiple encryption backends:

 - Age
 - PGP/GPG